ttsirkia/neuvontajono/docs/README.md

 ### General

 In order to use Neuvontajono, you need to login to the system via a course management system.
-When you launch Neuontajono in the course management system, it will automatically receive your identity and role (student, staff member or teacher) in the course.
+When you launch Neuvontajono in the course management system, it will automatically receive your identity and role (student, staff member or teacher) in the course.